-Certification is a way to distinguish yourself from the crowd.
+Project management certification is a way to distinguish yourself from a crowd of managers.
 It’s a document from an impartial third party that says you have the education and the skillset for a job.

 There’s been project management certification for years, and we’ve covered it here , but as the profession evolves, we want to keep you updated with the changes.